Catacombs The Chilling Side of the City of Paris?

 Source: Smithsonian Magazine

 In 1780, a prolonged period of rain caused a wall around the Les Innocents to collapse.
-The property was flooding with old bones and rotten bodies which even caused some outbreaks of diseases.
+The property was flooded with old bones and rotten bodies which even caused some outbreaks of diseases.
 The city authorities then turned to the abandoned quarry tunnels as a solution to their problem.
 They used them as a dumping ground for these human remains.

 It took the inhabitants of several cemeteries to fill each catacomb.
 To avoid disturbing the locals, they moved the bodies in the dead of night, hidden under a dark cloth on carts.
 By the end of the process, millions of late Parisians had been moved to the ossuaries with their bones lining the walls from head to toe.
-Eventually after 1860, as other facilities became available, no fresh bodies were buried in the tunnels.
+Eventually, after 1860, as other facilities became available, no fresh bodies were buried in the tunnels.

 Apart from this, the tunnels were also used by farmers to grow mushrooms, as hide-outs during World War II and as a home to German bunkers.